docksal/docksal/docs/content/fin/custom-commands.md

 ## Enable bash autocompletion

-Bash autocompletion could be enable by executing: `fin update ----bash-complete`.
+Bash autocompletion could be enable by executing: `fin update --bash-complete`.
 Then, type `fin` and press the TAB key twice to display commands available in the current dir.